 Eton has a reputation for educating well known members of British society.
 These members include Prime Minister Boris Johnson, Archbishop of Canterbury Justin Welby and both the Duke of Cambridge and the Duke of Sussex.

 Dillibe Onyeama is a Nigerian author and publisher.
 In 1969, he became the first Black person to graduate from the prestigious Eton College.

 He wrote a book about his experiences of racism at Eton, Nigger at Eton.
-This resulted in him being banned from visiting the school by then-headmaster Michael McCrum.
+This resulted in the school under the then headmaster banning him from visiting the school.